software-mansion/react-native-screens/guides/GUIDE_FOR_LIBRARY_AUTHORS.md

 Below is the list of additional properties that can be used for `Screen` component:

+### `gestureEnabled` (iOS only)

+When set to `false` the back swipe gesture will be disabled.
+The default value is `true`.

-### `enableNativeBackButtonDismissal` (Android only)
+### `nativeBackButtonDismissalEnabled` (Android only)

 Boolean indicating whether, when the Android default back button is clicked, the `pop` action should be performed on the native side or on the JS side to be able to prevent it.
 Unfortunately the same behavior is not available on iOS since the behavior of native back button cannot be changed there.
-In order to prevent the dismiss there, you should provide your own back button using `headerLeft`.
+In order to prevent the dismiss there, you should provide your own back button using `headerLeft` or use `usePreventDismiss` hook.

-For `iOS` option, see `preventNativeDismiss`.

 Defaults to `false`.

-### `gestureEnabled` (iOS only)

-When set to `false` the back swipe gesture will be disabled.
-The default value is `true`.

 ### `onAppear`